owensgl/biol525D/Topic_4/readme.md

 </details>

 After your final bam files are created, and you've checked that they look good, you should remove intermediate files to save space.
+###By topic 7, you should have created cleaned bam files for all samples.

 ##Daily assignments
 1. Is an alignment with a higher percent of mapped reads always better than one with a lower percent?
 Why or why not?